rain79/CPP_Source/README.md

   *Crypt.cpp:
     First Encryption attempt.
 I would not encrypt sensitive data using this; but could be used for files you do not wish to see the average users editing...

+  *VowelCount.cpp:
+    Count the number of vowels in a text or file (chosen by the user) and return the total for each vowels, as well as a total for all vowels in the text.